 None of us are worthy.
 We are all sinners—saved by grace.
 But, not just saved, we are restored by grace, called into service, and empowered by the Spirit to represent the Kingdom that is not of this world.

 I have found I need to renew my choice every day.
 God still gives total moral freewill to the children of men.
 The devil still roams the earth as a roaring lion seeking souls to terrorize, paralyze, and devour.
 But, he and all the other fallen angels of hell’s army are no match for truth, love, grace, and forgiveness given in the name of Jesus, motivated by compassion and care for the needs of others.

 Thank you so much for listening today!
 I pray you have been blessed.

-If you enjoy these Podcasts and Blogposts, please do share the links with your friends, family, or whomever!
+If you enjoy these Podcasts and Blogposts, you can still share the links with your friends, family, or whomever!
 The online presence of this ministry will still be available—at least for several more months.

 My many sincere thanks for each of you for allowing me to share these thoughts with you over the last 20 months!
 May God richly bless you each day.

 And, may you continue to grow in grace and knowledge of our Lord Jesus Christ each day.